i05nagai/memorandum/language/english_speaking.md

     * support an enemy
         * to help an enemy of your own country, esp. one which has taken control of your country
         * the Soviet government accused them of collaborating with Nazis in WW2
+    * Apple will participate in the Chinese market in collaboration with UnionPay
 * consolidation
 * pawn
     * trade for money